bigqio/bigq/README.md

 Messaging Platform in C# for TCP, SSL, and Websockets, with unicast, broadcast, multicast, publisher/subscriber messaging and integrated framing.

+As of v2.0.2, BigQ is now targeted to both .NET Core 2.0 and .NET Framework 4.6.2.

 [![][nuget-img]][nuget]

 [nuget]:     https://www.nuget.org/packages/BigQ.dll